 Step 2.
 Now, set that Pyrex measuring cup full of cream into a pot of boiling water.
 Don’t let the cream get splashed, but stir until the cream has melted into a liquid.
 Set aside.

 Step 3.
 Now make the lemon curd.
 Add the lemon juice, cornstarch, turmeric, salt and agar agar (only if you want the curd stiff enough to pipe or use in a pie or tart, otherwise leave the agar agar off), to a pot with a non-stick surface.
 Turn heat to medium high and set a timer for 2 minutes.

+Step 4.
 Stir every moment.
 As the mixture heats, it quickly curdles and turns to a paste.
 As soon as it turns to a smooth paste, quickly lift the pan off and turn off the heat.
 This moment was between 1 minute and 2 minutes for me.
 It will look like this:

 Step 5.
 Now pour in the liquid coconut cream and sugar, put the pan back on the stove and turn it back on to medium heat, and begin stirring again.
 This second stir-heat session will last between 4 and 6 minutes.
 Basically you want to be sure everything is combined and fairly smooth and glossy.
 However, it won’t be perfect.
 It will be lumpy.
 Once you feel you have gotten it as combined as it’s going to get, take the pan off the stove, and turn off the heat.

 Step 6.
 Let the lemon curd cool in the pan a bit, stirring off and on for about 5 minutes.
 Then pour it into your blender jar and blend with the air cap off because the mixture is warm and you don’t want steam building so that the blender cap flies off.
 If your blender jar doesn’t have a lid with a removable cap, perhaps let your curd cool longer before blending.
 Here it is after I thickened it on the stove, let it cool and just before blending: